phummelen/littertagger-docs/documentation/docs/en/45_Tagging-with-ShortCuts.md

 ## Enable the option

-ON the right (almost) top, there is a settings icon (the wheel).
+On the right (almost) top, there is a settings icon (the wheel).
 Clicking on it, you have the option to enable the *Tag Shortcuts* method.
 It will give you an extra input field in the photo tagging screen.

 Now you can enter shortcuts ... but, there are no shortcuts yet.
-So let's the first shortcut.
+So let's create the first shortcut.

 ## Adding a shortcut